-You can use the tools "Organizational landscape and volunteer culture" and "A dialogue on motivations" to
+You can use the tools "Organizational landscape and volunteer culture" and "A dialogue on motivations" to analyze the volunteer culture and volunteer motivations in your organization.

 Another way of analyzing volunteer roles and motivations is to look into volunteer roles in relation to their level of responsibility - as illustrated above.